pepstock-org/Charba/readme.md

  * add `resizeDelay` property to options and configuration.
  * add `setX` and `setY` methods to `IsPadding` interface as shortcut to set X (left, right) and Y (top, bottom) dimensions.
  * add `color`, `borderColor`, `backgroundColor` and `font` properties to configuration of a single chart.
+ * add `toBase64Image(ImageMimeType, double)` methods (and all combinations) to `IsChart` interface in order to get the image form chart in different image format and with different image quality.

 ### _Scales_